STUDIO ART I (2711)

 PORTFOLIO AND ART CAREERS (2749)

-This course is designed for juniors and seniors who have already completed Foundations in Art and/or Studio Art, Drawing and Painting and one other art elective.
-Students may take other art courses simultaneously.
+This course is designed for juniors and seniors who plan to pursue a career in the field of Art.
 Priority will be given to students who need this class to work on their portfolio for college portfolio reviews for entrance into an art college.
 Portfolio reviews generally take place between October and November of senior year.
 Portfolio and Art Careers requires advanced drawing and design skills.
-Students should be prepared to draw often in preparation for their portfolio review.
-A portfolio consisting of 15-18 pieces, a one person show, 2-3 college/career visits and an artist statement will be required for successful completion of this course.
+Students should be prepared to work in an array of mediums to create a portfolio for college review.
+A portfolio consisting of 15-18 pieces, a one person show and 2-3 college/career visits.

 1/2 Credit

-3D Media is a combination of traditional and non-traditional, sculpture-based disciplines, including hand -built and wheel-thrown ceramics, sculpture, metals, book-binding and installations.
+Sculpture is a combination of traditional and non-traditional, sculpture-based disciplines, including hand -built ceramics, sculpture, metals,and recycled art.
 Students will learn the basic elements of three dimensional form such as scale, mass, color, movement and use of space.
 They will explore different mediums such as clay, paper, cardboard, recycled objects and wire.
 Students will plan, develop, and execute their ideas by learning to manipulate the materials through a range of techniques and processes.
 Students will also learn artistice terminology and about historic and contemporary artists, artworks, and movements.

 YEARBOOK/PUBLICATIONS (2760)

 The Yearbook/Publications course is a computer based class that focuses on graphic design and the production process of creating the school yearbook while incorporating Adobe Suite software.
 This course would allow students to learn layout design; write and fit copy, captions, and headlines; sell advertisements; learn basic photography skills; and be proficient on a computer.
-Students would use Photoshopand Jostens online site to create, edit, and learn advanced publishing techniques.
+Students would use Photoshop and Jostens’ Layout Pro to create, edit, and learn advanced publishing techniques.
 The student who completes this course would have the opportunity to accept leadership positions, develop new skills, assume individual responsibility and work as part of a team towards the completion of the yearbook.
 In addition, they will gain life skills in time management, marketing and design principles.

 Computer Advertising & Graphic Design (2731)